cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 By default Cirrus CI will create Google Compute instances without any [scopes](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes) so an instance can't access Google Cloud Storage for example.
 But sometimes it can be useful to give some permissions to an instance by using `scopes` key of `gce_instance`.
-For example if a particular task builds Docker images and then pushes them to [Container Registry](https://cloud.google.com/container-registry/) it's configuration file can look something like:
+For example, if a particular task builds Docker images and then pushes them to [Container Registry](https://cloud.google.com/container-registry/), its configuration file can look something like:

 ```yaml
 gcp_credentials: ENCRYPTED[qwerty239abc]